YOU ARE INVITED TO JOIN THE CAMP KAHUNA FAMILY

 Skills Required:

-- Must have camp experience and/or experience in planning and facilitating groups of children’s programs.
+• Must have camp experience and experience in planning and facilitating groups of children’s programs.

-- Experience leading a small team of staff and/or volunteers with strong communication skills.
+• Experience leading a small team of staff and volunteers with strong communication skills.

 Education, Experience, and Other Requirements:

-- Understanding of and/or experience with coaching philosophies and practices and/or willingness to learn.
+• Understanding of and experience with coaching philosophies and practices and willingness to learn.

-- Cleared Police Check (i.e. Vulnerable Sector/VSS report), current within six months as of the date of hire.
+• Cleared Police Check (i.e. Vulnerable Sector/VSS report), current within six months as of the hire date.

-- Access to a car and valid Ontario Driver’s License
+• Access to a car and a valid Ontario Driver’s License

 Rate of pay:

-Directors are paid a salary for the months of July and August.
+Directors are paid a salary for July and August.

 SENIOR CAMP COUNSELOR JOB REQUIREMENTS